m-clement/ProgrammingCR/README.md

 ## Week By Week Description

+We're hoping to pursue the following objectives in sequence.

 ### Objective: Knowledge of Programming History

 - Programming languages, from machine code to modern code